 There is no CEO or company structure.
 A group of volunteer developers all over the globe is responsible for the brilliant content management system that we use today.

-We already mentioned that 35% of all websites are powered by WordPress but it doesn’t stop there.
 One of the most impressive WordPress Statistics and Facts is that WordPress has a market share of almost 62% in the content management systems online.
+There are more than 2,900,000 searches for WordPress every month.
 It has been the most popular and widely used CMS Website for a long time, and it won’t be dethroned anytime soon.

 3. Big-name brands understand the power of WordPress